Constrained State Estimation -- A Review: Problem Statement

-In the Bayesian context, an optimal state estimation of the state vector sequence $\vc{x}_{t}$ given the available observations history $\vc{y}_{1:t}=[\vc{y}_{1},...,\vc{y}_{t}]$ up to time $t$, relies upon the posterior density $p(\vc{x}_{t}|\vc{y}_{1:t})$.
-Using Bayes rule and Chapman-Kolmogorov equation, the posterior distribution can be computed recursively using the following two-step formulas:
+In Bayesian estimation framework, a recursion can be defined to estimate posterior PDF $ p(\vc{x}_t|\vc{y}_{1:t}) $ using the prior PDF $ p(\vc{x}_{t-1}| \vc{y}_{1:t-1}) $, transition PDF $ p(\vc{x}_t|\vc{x}_{t-1}) $ and the likelihood PDF $ p(\vc{y}_t|\vc{x}_t) $.
+We consider the marginal posterior, however, the same results hold true for the joint conditional PDF also.
+Using Bayes rule and Chapman-Kolmogorov equation, the posterior PDF can be computed recursively using the following two-step relationship \cite{thrun2002probabilistic}:

-In the nonlinear case, unfortunately, these equations are only a conceptual solution because the defined integrals are generally intractable.
-However, closed-form solutions in some special cases may exist, e.g., the Kalman filter for linear dynamics system, linear observation models and Gaussian densities for the noise sequences.
-In other cases, we resort to several approximations \cite{Arulampalam_Tutorial_PF_2002}.